 Acer palmatum Fairy Hair looks just like its name – a Fairy with the thinnest leaves of any Japanese Maple.
 This dwarf is more like a miniature maple – a slow growing maple that is often used in bonsai.
-Fairy Hair starts with light green leaves in the spring turning to lawn green in the summer and ending in a fall finale – scarlet red.
+Fairy Hair starts with light green leaves in the spring.
+By summer the leaves are lawn green before turning crimson red in the fall.
 This cultivar is slow growing to 4′ in about 10 years.
-Fairy Hair is not a good choice for landscape use, but is best grown in a container, unless it is grafted high on standard then it may be large enough for the garden.
+I do not recommend Fairy Hair as an in the ground maple, as it is best grown in a container.
+However, sometimes this cultivar is grafted high on standard then it may be large enough for the garden.
 What is a graft on standard?
 Well, that is maple grafter language for growing root stock 18″ to 30″ tall and straight and then grafting a cultivar near the top.
 By doing it this way a small maple can achieve some height.
 The technique is often used for weepers to get them tall enough to weep without staking.
 Once established this maple is hardy to -10 degrees – USDA zone 6.

 Acer palmatum Fairy Hair is a relatively easy maple to grow.
 The really skinny leaves can make wind and direct sunlight an issue.
+They can easily dry out in hot and windy conditions.
 But with afternoon shade and protection from strong winds your maple can do just fine.
-This is one reason why I recommend container growing.
-For more information please see Care and Maintenance of Japanese Maples.
+This is another reason why I recommend container growing.
+For more information please see Container Growing and Care and Maintenance of Japanese Maples.

 Acer palmatum Fairy Hair is another introduction from Talon at Buchholz Nursery for his Flora Wonder ™ Collection.
 I think Talon made a great choice for the name.
 He told me the original Fairy Hair reached 4′ in 20 years.